 These high engagement rates among millennial and Gen Z users on TikTok also extend to TikTok Ads.
 The company recently released some compelling metrics on the efficacy of the TikTok Ads offering.
 As per the report, ads on the platform generated higher early user engagement and attention, created stronger brand recall, and drove more positive brand sentiment compared to other tested platforms.
 TikTok has also further expanded beyond these signals of ad measurement to offer sales conversion metrics and performance-based buys.

 The above facts along with the constant news cycles about TikTok create an environment of opportunity for agencies that can position themselves to be experts in helping their clients succeed on this rapidly growing platform.

-In this guide, we’ll tackle how to get started with TikTok advertising, from setting up your ads to reporting efficiently to showcase your success metrics to your clients, including:
+In this guide, we’ll tackle how to get started with TikTok advertising, from setting up your ads to reporting efficiently to showcase your success metrics to your clients with a PPC reporting tool, including: